digicatapult/dc-federated/docs/index.md

 # The dc_federated package

-The `dc_federated` package is a [fedeareted learning](https://en.wikipedia.org/wiki/Federated_learning) library that has been developed at Digital Catapult (UK), by the AI/ML team in London.
+The `dc_federated` package is a [fedeareted learning](https://en.wikipedia.org/wiki/Federated_learning) library that has been developed at Digital Catapult (UK), by the AI/ML team and the engineering team in London.
 It has been designed to research, experiment with and demo federated learning, and to deploy consortium  scale (< 1000 workers) federated learning applications.
 Please start at `docs/index.md` for the full documentation.

 ## Some quick facts about the library